 - (a) The Select Board may maintain a suitable place as a public dump, where the inhabitants of the town shall have the right, under suitable regulations made by the Board of Health, to deposit ashes, cinders, papers, tin cans, and such other rubbish as may be permitted.
-Said dump shall be under the care and supervision of the Board of Health. - (b) The Select Board shall annually, between the fifteenth day of April and the Fifth Day of May, designate clean-up week in the town.
+Said dump shall be under the care and supervision of the Board of Health - (a) The Select Board shall be responsible for any municipal solid waste and recycling program, including the operation of a municipal recycling center, if it determines it is in the best interest of the Town to have such a program.
+Operation of said program shall be managed by the Department of Public Works. - (b) The Select Board shall annually, between the fifteenth day of April and the Fifth Day of May, designate clean-up week in the town.